International Health Insurance for Expats in Singapore

 However, there are some specialists that a patient can approach directly.
 For the most part, these are for elective procedures like cosmetic surgery or laser eye procedures.
 Costs can vary widely for these kinds of appointments and it pays to shop around.

-How To Find A Family Physician
+How To Find A Family Physician in Singapore

 You don’t need to register in advance with a family doctor in Singapore.
 The process is as simple as locating a clinic that’s convenient for you and asking the staff for an appointment.
 In general, appointment-based clinics are preferable to walk in style clinics.
 There, the waiting period could be an hour – or even longer.